Wednesday, November 25, 2009

 Tanya Johnson from the local branch of Jemena came out later to lend a hand and she's keen to come out again next Thursday, when we hope to continue planting with students from Warrnambool College.

+Thanks to Jemena for the funding and demonstrating such a strong committment to supporting local environmental projects.
 We anticipate that Jemana funded works at Tozer Reserve will be completed in the next 10 months with further tree planting, the development of a walking track/driveway, additional weed maintenance, fixing of fences, flora and fauna mapping with volunteers and the development of signage for the walking track.

 Press Release : Local Jemena branch supports vital growth at Community Reserve

-Leading national utility infrastructure services company Jemena – as part of their community partnership program with Landcare Australiawill fund the planting of 4,500 trees, shrubs and native grasses, as well as helping to improve walking tracks and vehicle access to the reserve.
+Leading national utility infrastructure services company Jemena – as part of their community partnership program with Landcare Australia – will fund the planting of 4,500 trees, shrubs and native grasses, as well as helping to improve walking tracks and vehicle access to the reserve.

 Located on Wangoom Road, the Tozer Reserve provides hands-on educational experience for students through local school environmental programs.
 Tozer Reserve is jointly owned by Warrnambool Primary School, Warrnambool College and Brauer College.